WZ-122 main battle tank

 The WZ-122 (WZ-122主戰坦克) was a main battle tank developed by the People's Republic of China.
-With its development starting in March 1970, the WZ-122 would implement several experimental technologies, including hydromatic transmission system, hydropneumatic suspension and the world's first 120mm smoothbore gun, as an effort to develop China's first indigenous second-generation main battle tank.
+With its development starting in March 1970, the WZ-122 would implement several experimental technologies, including hydromatic transmission system, hydropneumatic suspension and a 120mm smoothbore gun, as an effort to develop China's first indigenous second-generation main battle tank.
 After several prototypes were built, the plan was largely abandoned in 1974.

 The development was reinstated in 1977 and into the 1980s with several prototypes such as the WZ-1224 and WZ-1226.
 Most of the prototypes were not accepted into production due to reliability and technology issues (with the exception of Type 80), still, WZ-122 project provided a technological basis for the development of various later Chinese vehicles, such as China's own third-generation main battle tank, the ZTZ-96 and ZTZ-99.